What is it?

 Here are signs that your milk production is low:

-- Breasts do not feel full of milk (feeling softer and less hard is normal once regular breastfeeding is established; this is a significantly "empty" feeling)
+- Your breasts do not feel full of milk (feeling softer and less hard is normal once regular breastfeeding is established; this is a significantly "empty" feeling)

-- Baby appears fussy while feeding and after nursing is complete
+- Your baby appears fussy while feeding and after nursing is complete

-- Baby is lethargic and not interested in waking for feeds
+- Your baby is lethargic and not interested in waking for feeds

 - Less than four to six wet diapers per day

-- Baby is not meeting the recommended weight gain goals
+- Your baby is not meeting the recommended weight gain goals

-- Difficulty with baby’s latch.
-If your baby isn’t effectively latching to the breast with a full, deep latch (where the entire areola enters the baby’s mouth), it may mean that he or she is not able to efficiently empty the breast of milk
+- Difficulty with your baby’s latch.
+If your baby isn’t effectively latching to the breast with a full, deep latch (where the entire areola enters the baby’s mouth), it may mean that they are not able to efficiently empty the breast of milk

 These foods are generally good for milk production